Stephen Kinnock: Wales Secretary

+On 20 July 2026, Kinnock was promoted to cabinet and appointed Secretary of State for Wales by Andy Burnham, succeeding Jo Stevens.

 Personal life

 His father, Neil Kinnock, is a former Leader of the Labour Party and was also a European commissioner and Vice President of the European Commission.
 His mother, Glenys Kinnock, formerly served as a Labour Party Member of the European Parliament (MEP).
+His younger sister Rachel has three children, works in the media and in 2025 became a trustee of The Jo Cox Foundation.

 In 1996, Kinnock married Helle Thorning-Schmidt, who later became Prime Minister of Denmark.
 They met when both attended the College of Europe.
 The couple have two children, including a child who came out as transgender and non-binary in 2022, aged 22.
 Their grandfather Neil Kinnock spoke of his pride after his grandchild came out as transgender.

 Kinnock is an honorary associate of the National Secular Society.

+Honours

 When his father was created a Life peer in 2005 as Baron Kinnock of Bedwellty, Kinnock was granted the prefix The Honourable as the son of a baron.

+On 21 July 2026, Kinnock was affirmed into the Privy Council, entitling him to be styled with the honorific title "The Right Honourable" for life.